credativ/plutono/docs/sources/datasources/mssql.md

 ## Time series queries

 If you set `Format as` to `Time series`, for use in Graph panel for example, then the query must have a column named `time` that returns either a SQL datetime or any numeric datatype representing Unix epoch in seconds.
 You may return a column named `metric` that is used as metric name for the value column.
 Any column except `time` and `metric` is treated as a value column.
 If you omit the `metric` column, the name of the value column will be the metric name.
 You may select multiple value columns, each will have its name as metric.
-If you return multiple value columns and a column named `metric` then this column is used as prefix for the series name (only available in Grafana 5.3+).
+If you return multiple value columns and a column named `metric` then this column is used as prefix for the series name (only available in Plutono 5.3+).

 Result sets of time series queries need to be sorted by time.